Table of Contents

 - Tutorial Schedule

 - Attendee Logistics/Requirements

-We’re running a hands-on full-day tutorial on FireSim and Chipyard at MICRO 2019!
+We’re running a full-day tutorial on FireSim and Chipyard at MICRO 2021!

-Attendees will be able to customize an industry and silicon-proven RISC-V microprocessor design, run their own high-performance FPGA-accelerated simulations of their design in the cloud, and learn how to push their design to silicon, guided by the FireSim and Chipyard developers.
+Attendees will learn how to customize an industry and silicon-proven RISC-V microprocessor design, how to run their own high-performance FPGA-accelerated simulations of their design in the cloud, and how to push their design to silicon, guided by the FireSim and Chipyard developers.
 See the tentative schedule below for more details.

 Chipyard is a one-stop shop for generating complex RISC-V SoCs, including in-order and out-of-order processors, uncore components, vector co-processors, and other kinds of accelerators.
 Users can customize any component of the system and push it through automated ASIC flows (e.g. Hammer), software simulation (e.g. Verilator and VCS), and FPGA-accelerated simulation flows (e.g. FireSim) to enable agile end-to-end computer architecture research with a single re-usable toolchain.